-- PARC DEL FORUM: at metro stop Forum-Maresme (yellow line L4) you’ll find the biggest concert and festival space in Barcelona.
-The sheer amount of concrete, benches, ramps etc. make this another famous skateboarder spot.
+- PARC DEL FORUM: You’ll find the biggest concert and festival space in Barcelona at the metro stop Forum-Maresme (yellow line L4).
+The sheer amount of concrete, benches, ramps etc., make this another famous skateboarder spot.

-- ARC DE TRIOMF: at Arc de Troimf metro stop (red line L1) there’s a a very long, narrow stretch of pavement starting at the Arc and going all the way down to Ciutadella Park.
+- ARC DE TRIOMF: at the Arc de Triomf metro stop (red line L1), there’s a very long, narrow stretch of pavement starting at the Arc and going all the way down to Ciutadella Park.

-Any questions you have on your Barcelona bike rental or any of the environmentally friendly transport options will be answered ASAP in the comments below.
+Any questions on your Barcelona bike hire or any other environmentally friendly transport options will be answered ASAP in the comments below.